Home Loan vs Loan Against Property resource-Banner_WC

 2. Interest rate

-The interest rates for Home Loans are usually more competitive than the interest rates for Loans Against Property.
-The interest rates for a Bajaj Housing Finance Home Loan start at 8.30%* p.a. for salaried and professional individuals while the interest rates for a Loan Against Property are comparatively higher, starting at 9.50%* p.a. for salaried and professional applicants.
+The interest rates for Home Loans are lesser than the interest rates for Loans Against Property.
+The interest rates for a Bajaj Housing Finance Home Loan start at 8.60%* p.a. for salaried and professional individuals while the interest rates for a Loan Against Property start at 9.50%* p.a. for self-employed applicants.
+You can find out more details by clicking here.

 3. Loan Tenor and Repayment